 Stock market indexes measure the value of a section of a country’s stock market via a weighted average of selected stocks.
 These indexes help investors and analysts describe the market and compare different investments.
 Many mutual funds and exchange-traded funds (ETFs) attempt to track these indexes to provide investors with exposure to a given market.

 The three most common types of indexes include:

 - National indexes

-In this article, we will look at global stock market indexes, regional stock market indexes, and national stock market indexes around the world, as well as some important considerations for investors looking to gain exposure using these indexes.
+Learn more about global stock market indexes, regional stock market indexes, and national stock market indexes around the world, as well as some important considerations if you're an investor looking to gain exposure using these indexes.